 Then, to find out how long you will likely have to wait to get an interview there, go to the State Department's Web page on Visa Appointment Wait Times.
 There, you'll be able to select your country from a drop-down menu and find out typical waits at that consulate for not only the interview, but for visa processing after the interview.

 As alluded to above, the consular interview requirement can be lifted in certain cases.
-Most notably, to deal with backups, the Department of State has announced that until December 31, 2023, U.S. consular officers can waive the visa interview requirement for certain H-2, F, M, and academic J visa applicants, provided they have no apparent ineligibility or potential ineligibility.
+Most notably, to deal with backups, the Department of State announced that beginning in January, 2024, U.S. consular officers can waive the visa interview requirement for:

 At your visa interview, you will meet with a U.S. consular officer and present your documentation.
 Don't expect a sit-down meeting—it's more likely to be conducted through a glass window, and to happen very quickly.